Tyrn/wei/the-insider-en.typ

 in the spaceport and they almost got themselves into a crisis.
 Thankfully, a commando sergeant figured the system out.

-     Then they performed  the great cleaning of the  building -  they washed the floors, scrubbed guts of the walls,  checked everything mercilessly - so that,  God forbid,  somebody's  brains would not get stuck in a bar behind a box with salted peanuts.
+     Then they performed  the great cleaning of the  building---they washed the floors, scrubbed guts of the walls,  checked everything mercilessly---so that,  God forbid,  somebody's  brains would not get stuck in a bar behind a box with salted peanuts.

-     They dragged  the  corpses  away  to  the  landing  field,  opened  the thermoconcrete up and burned the hell  out of everything with modern weapons
-- neutron guns and annihilators.
+     They dragged  the  corpses  away  to  the  landing  field,  opened  the thermoconcrete up and burned the hell  out of everything with modern weapons---neutron guns and annihilators.
 Not a speck was left of the corpses and the ground was baked  for  two hundred meters down into a  glass pancake...
 Then they  sealed  thermoconcrete  back  up  and  everything  was  tip-top.
 They threatened  the  personnel  to  cut  their families down to a fifth  removed degree,  including  children in their  mothers' bellies  if anybody spoke an extra word to the media.
 One hundred fifty people were all.
-You could count them - all  the stiffs were present, lying in a neat  pile next to the cargo terminal...
+You could count them---all  the stiffs were present, lying in a neat  pile next to the cargo terminal...

      Concerning commandos, it  was  discovered  that  there  were twenty six